Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Test Cases

 \subsection{Major and Minor Iterations}

-Figure \ref{exConv} provides details of the convergence of the successive iteration algorithm summarised in Algorithm \ref{algo:SCVX} for a case in which the \gls{cam} can be applied between 8 and 6 orbits before the \gls{ca} with a maximum of 200 impulses and a target $\bar{P}_{C,\max} = 1E-4$.
-In Fig. \ref{exBplane} the contour line $P_{C,\max} = \bar{P}_{C,\max}$ is plotted as a black solid line, the dot close to the origin is the unperturbed primary position with $\Delta r_{CA} = 43$ m, while the circles represent the perturbed primary position during the algorithm iterations colored according to the maneuver $\delta v$.
+Figure \ref{exConv} provides details of the convergence of Algorithm \ref{algo:SCVX} when the \gls{cam} can be applied between 8 and 6 orbits before the \gls{ca}, with a maximum of 200 impulses and a target $\bar{P}_{C,\max} = {10}^{-4}$.
+In Fig. \ref{exBplane} the contour line $P_{C,\max} = \bar{P}_{C,\max}$ is plotted as a black solid line, the dot close to the origin is the unperturbed primary position with $\Delta r^*_{CA} = 43$ m, while the circles represent the perturbed primary position during the algorithm iterations colored according to the maneuver $\Delta v$.
 The optimization requires two major iterations, with 5 and 1 minor iterations, respectively.
 In Fig. \ref{exConv12} the first minor iteration starts from the red circle labeled $1$ representing $\bvec{z}_1$, which is the point on the constraint line closest to the unperturbed solution.
-The output of the first run of the optimizer delivers the solution $\bvec{\Delta r}_{CA}^{1,1}$ indicated as a yellow filled circle in the figure, which belongs to the ellipse tangent in $\bvec{z}_1$.
-From $\bvec{\Delta r}_{CA}^{1,1}$ the new $\bvec{z}_2$ is calculated allowing for the updated solution $\bvec{\Delta r}_{CA}^{1,2}$ with significant reduction of maneuver $\Delta v$.
-Figure \ref{exConv34} shows similar information for the third and fourth iterations and \ref{exConv56} for the fifth iteration of the first major loop and the first and only iteration of the second major iteration.
+The output of the first optimizer run delivers the solution $\bvec{\Delta r}_{CA}^{1,1}$ indicated as a yellow filled circle, which belongs to the ellipse tangent in $\bvec{z}_1$.
+From $\bvec{\Delta r}_{CA}^{1,1}$ the new $\bvec{z}_2$ is calculated allowing for the updated solution $\bvec{\Delta r}_{CA}^{1,2}$ with a significant reduction of maneuver $\Delta v$.
+Figure \ref{exConv34} shows similar information for the third and fourth iterations and \ref{exConv56} for the fifth iteration of the first major loop and the first and only iteration of the second major loop.
 It is worth highlighting that the contour line of equal maximum collision probability is slightly changed (dashed line) because, between the first and second major iteration, the b-plane and the combined 2D covariance are updated.
+However, note that between the first and the second major loop the $\Delta v$ changes only by $3\times 10^{-4}$ mm/s, showing that linearized dynamics and transformation are particularly accurate for thanks also to a relative conjunction velocity of almost 15 km/s.

+Figure \ref{exTrj} highlights the thrust arcs on the primary trajectory (the pentagram indicates the conjunction point) and Fig. \ref{exDvComp} shows impulses in the Frenet frame; where T, N and B indicate the tangential, normal and binormal directions respectively.
+Note that in the test cases, with the exception of Sec. \ref{sec:ecc}, the normal direction is almost aligned with the negative radial direction due to the limited eccentricity of the primary orbits.
+The thrust arcs' optimal location is spread along the portion of the orbit opposite to the conjunction.
+The total $\Delta v$ is $204.2$ mm/s, requiring 34 impulses.